plenprojectcompany/plenbit_full-Motion/README.md

 Motion for PLEN:bit full | PLEN Project Company Inc.
 ===============================================================================

-Motion files (JSON) for PLEN:bit full.
+Motion files for PLEN:bit full.

 ## Description of the Files